Illuminator-team/Illuminator/docs/developer/software-architecture.md

 At a highest level, the Illuminator consists of three internal applications: *Model Builder, Simulation Engie, and Dashboard*; which depend on an an external application for executing simualation, the *Mosaik Simulation Framework*
-Users of the Illuminator interact with the *Model Builder* and the *Simulation Engine* for developig model and define  simulation scenarios.
+Users of the Illuminator interact with the *Model Builder* and the *Simulation Engine* for developig models and defining simulation scenarios.
 Illuminator's applications interact with the *Mosaik Simulation Framework* to run simulations and collect the results.

 ## Users
 Users of the Illuminator take one of two roles:

-* **Model Developer**: uses the Illuminator to develope new energy models that can be used in a simulation.
+* **Model Developer**: uses the Illuminator to develops energy models that are registered into the application and can be used in a simulation by other users.
-* **Energy Analyst**: use the Illuminator to define simulation scenarios and run simulations.
+* **Energy Analyst**: use the Illuminator to define and run simulations.

 ## Components

 ### Mosaik Simulation Framework

-A framework that serves as a core platform for executing energy system simulations.
+A framework that serves as the core platform for executing energy system simulations.
 [Mosaik](https://mosaik.readthedocs.io/en/latest/index.html) is an external dependency, and as such the Illuminator interacts with it through its API.

 ### Model Builder Application

-A Python application that model developers use to create/modify energy models for the Illuminator.
-New models are developed using the **Builder** componente, which provides a custom interface for creating and registering energy models to the **Model Library**.
+A Python application that *model developers* use to create/update energy models for the Illuminator.
+New models are developed using the **Builder** component, which provides a interface for creating and registering energy models to the **Model Library**.
 The purpose of the **Builder** component is to ease the development of energy models using a jargon that **energy system engineers** are more familiar with.
 For example, using term such as *inputs, outputs, states, etc.* to define new models.

 The **Model Library** component stores energy models that can be use in a simulation, so that they can be accessed by the **Mosaik Simulation Framework** during runtime.
 Models in the **Model Library** are containers of metadata and business logic.